Dr Yulia Nesterova

-My research interests centre around (1) inequalities and injustices in education, (2) education for peace and justice, and (3) how partnerships and youth and community engagement can address and redress inequalities and injustices, and help to establish lasting and just peace.
+My research interests centre around (1) inequalities and injustices in education, (2) education for peace and justice, and (3) how partnerships and youth and community engagement can address and redress inequalities and injustices, and help establish lasting and just peace.

-We recently completed an ESRC-funded project on youth engagement in peace processes, the report for which can be found here, and a GCRF-funded project on lifelong learning with partners in Benin, Kenya, Rwanda and a British Academy-funded project on local and place-based approaches to peacebuilding, the reports for which will be available soon.
+We recently completed an ESRC-funded project on youth engagement in peace processes, the report for which can be found here as well as a GCRF-funded project on lifelong learning with partners in Benin, Kenya, Rwanda and a British Academy-funded project on local and place-based approaches to peacebuilding, the reports for which will be available soon.

 PhD (Education), University of Hong Kong, Hong Kong S.A.R.

 MA (Education and Globalisation), University of Oulu, Finland

 University of Duhok, Iraq (2023); University of Illinois at Urbana-Champaign, United States (2016)